nd-nehadaga/Usefn/README.md

 devtools::install_github("nd-nehadaga/Usefn",build_vignettes = TRUE)
 ```
 I ask for your patience.
 It takes few mins to download :)

 ## Example
 Refer the vignette for used example cases.
-Also the package contain attached example datasets.
+Also the package contain attached example datasets to try all the functions.